wolfie/wolfie.github.com/_posts/2010-05-13-money-smart.markdown

 My theory is that the latter price list encourages people to buy a larger cup than the first list.
 That's because, largely thanks to the algebra-centric math education in schools, the brain recognizes and emphasizes the price-to-value ratio: You pay _x_ to get _n_ amount of _y_ &mdash; solve for lowest _x_/_n_.

 In the first case, the ratio is a constant 5, or 5&euro; to the liter.
-In this case, what matters is how thirsty you are versus the less money you part with, the more money you have at the end of the day.
+In this case, what matters is how thirsty you are versus how much you want to spend.
 Rational, isn't it?

 In the second case, however, something happens.
 First of all, the ratio isn't constant, but it drops: 10&euro;/L, 7.5&euro;/L and 5&euro;/L, respectively.
 The second enforcer is the thought of _"it's a mere 50 cents to double the cup size"_.
 It's easier to lean towards the larger cup, because that's where the "sweet spot" is.